Larceny and Shoplifting Defense Attorney in Durham, NC

 If you are charged with a theft charge, shoplifting, or otherwise, in North Carolina, and you have no prior criminal record, you may be eligible for a deferred prosecution agreement.
 Hiltzheimer Law Office has successfully negotiated deferred prosecution agreements for numerous clients in a wide range of misdemeanor and felony cases.
 If you are fortunate enough to be accepted into a deferred prosecution agreement, and you successfully complete the terms, your case will be dismissed in its entirety upon completion of the program — typically community service, a probationary period, and restitution in some circumstances.

 Many people mistakenly believe that if their shoplifting or other theft charge is dismissed, their record is clean.
 But if an employer, school, or government agency runs a comprehensive criminal record check, they will be able to see that you were charged with a crime.
 While it may seem unfair, some employers will decline to hire an individual just because he or she was previously charged with a crime.
 As a result, you may want to consider petitioning the court for an expungement, if you are eligible, which effectively wipes your record clean after securing a dismissal of the charge.

 Call Our Office for a Free, Confidential Consultation

-Call a Durham criminal defense lawyer if you have been arrested or charged with any misdemeanor or felony offense in Durham, North Carolina, whether a theft crime or otherwise.
+Call our larceny & theft defense attorney if you have been arrested or charged with any misdemeanor or felony offense in Raleigh or Durham, North Carolina.
 Contact us today for a free, confidential consultation and case evaluation at (919) 899-9404.